Import 3D Text File

 Save as Chromatogram

 Sets the name and location of the resultant chromatogram created after importing a text file.
-By default, the program will offer to use the original name of the imported file using the suffix *.PRM with a path to the directory of the current project.
+By default, the program will offer to use the original name of the imported with the suffix *.PRM and the path to the Data directory of the current project.

-To select another name and location for the resultant chromatogram, open the Save As... dialog using the button.
+To select another name and location for the resulting chromatogram, open the Save As... dialog using the button.

 Load Defaults